1975 Atlantic hurricane season: Other systems

 Tropical Depression One formed on June 24, over the central Atlantic.
 It tracked westward for two days, before executing a counter-clockwise loop.
-By June 28, the system had completed the loop and was tracking north.
+By June 28, the system had completed the loop and turned northward.
 The depression dissipated on June 29 about 305 mi southeast of Sable Island, an island located southeast of Nova Scotia.

 Tropical Depression Three formed northeast of the Bahamas on July 4.
 Tracking northeastward, the system did not intensify and was last noted over open waters midday on July 5.

 Tropical Depression Five formed on July 24 over the southwestern Gulf of Mexico.
 Deep convection associated with the system persisted around the center of circulation.
 Forecasters anticipated the depression would intensify into a tropical storm before landfall.
 A reconnaissance mission into the cyclone found 50 mph winds; however, due to the interaction with land, the NHC did not upgrade the depression.
 Not long after forming, the depression struck Tampico, Tamaulipas.
 A barometric pressure of 1007 mbar was recorded in the city, along with sustained winds of 37 mph.
 The system was no longer monitored by the NHC after landfall and quickly dissipated on July 26.

 On September 3, two tropical depressions developed near Cabo Verde.
 The westernmost, designated Tropical Depression Nine, tracked generally westward and eventually dissipated near the Lesser Antilles on September 9.
 The easternmost, Tropical Depression Ten, also moved westward and dissipated on September 6.
-Short-lived Tropical Depression Eleven developed that same day, then degenerated the next.
+Short-lived Tropical Depression Eleven developed that same day over the Gulf of Mexico, then degenerated the next.

 Tropical Depression Twelve developed near Bermuda on September 11.
 Initially, the depression drifted northeastward but later accelerated and dissipated by September 14.

 Tropical Depression Sixteen developed near the Gulf of Honduras on September 25 and tracked slowly westward.
 By September 28, the depression made landfall in northern Belize before dissipating two days later.

 Tropical Depression Seventeen developed to the west of the Canary Islands on October 3, moving northwestward and then northeastward before dissipating southwest of the Azores on October 5.

 Tropical Depression Twenty formed on October 27 over the southwestern Caribbean Sea and tracked northwest.
 After turning nearly due west, the depression briefly made landfall near the Nicaragua–Honduras border and made another landfall in southern Belize shortly before dissipating on October 29.

 On November 8, Tropical Depression Twenty-One developed off the coast of Honduras.
 Moving north-northwestward, the system gradually intensified.
 Between November 9 and 10, reconnaissance missions into the depression found winds of 40 mph; however, the NHC did not upgrade it to a tropical storm, because weaken occurred shortly thereafter.
 Over the following few days, the system gradually turned southward and made landfall in the southwestern edge of the Yucatán Peninsula on November 12, shortly before dissipating.

 In late November, Tropical Depression Twenty-Two formed over the central Atlantic.
 A short-lived system, it formed on November 29 and dissipated on December 1.